New reactor facility projects

 - public input

-The CNCS’s regulatory framework includes guidance, which is used to inform the applicant or licensee on how to meet requirements, elaborate further on requirements, or provide information on best practices.
+The CNSC’s regulatory framework includes guidance used to advise the applicant or licensee on how to meet requirements, elaborate further on requirements or provide information on best practices.

 Applying for a licence under the Nuclear Safety and Control Act

-Applicants wishing to carry out licensed activities are expected to use the following licence application guides for regulatory expectations on the information to be submitted for a licence.
-Licence application guides point to key regulatory documents by relevant activities.
+Applicants who wish to carry out licensed activities are expected to use the following licence application guides for regulatory expectations on the information to submit for a licence.
+Licence application guides point to key regulatory documents by relevant activity.

 Applicant must demonstrate

-When applying for a licence to construct, a preliminary safety analysis report (PSAR) is required under section 5(f) of the Class I Nuclear Facilities Regulations.
+When applying for a licence to construct, a preliminary safety analysis report (PSAR) is required under paragraph 5(f) of the Class I Nuclear Facilities Regulations.

 The PSAR must include:

-Visit the Environmental assessments page for more information.
+Visit the Environmental reviews page for more information.

-The CNSC ensures that all its licensing decisions under the Nuclear Safety and Control Act (NSCA) and environmental assessment decisions under the Canadian Environmental Assessment Act, 2012 uphold the honour of the Crown and consider Aboriginal peoples' potential or established Aboriginal or treaty rights pursuant to section 35 of the Constitution Act, 1982 (together, the "Aboriginal interests").
+The CNSC ensures that all of its licensing decisions and environmental reviews under the NSCA, the Canadian Environmental Assessment Act, 2012, the Impact Assessment Act or other relevant legislation uphold the honour of the Crown and consider Indigenous peoples’ potential or established Indigenous or treaty rights pursuant to section 35 of the Constitution Act, 1982.

-Visit the Aboriginal consultation page for more information.
+Visit the Indigenous consultation, engagement and reconciliation page for more information.

 - Date modified: